anandubajith/plum-nodejs-challenge/README.md

-TODO:
+# Org Backend

+## Instructions
+- create tables based on `tables.sql`
+> There is an example db running with elephantsql in example.env
+- Update `.env` based on `example.env` with database credentials
-- more validations
+- `npm install`
-     - email id duplication
-     - org + emp_id constraint
+- `npm run start`

+## TODO
-- fix table schemas
+- update table schemas
+- add constraints in table